 The Mignon Waterman Award recognizes an individual’s innovation, leadership, partnership development, broad impact, and contributions to improving behavioral health in Montana.

 Organizations must nominate individuals for the award.
 The organization employing the awardee will accept the $10,000 award on their behalf.
 Only Montana-based nonprofit organizations, universities, state or local agencies, or tribal governments are eligible to submit a nomination.

 Award nominations for 2023 will open on August 31 and close on October 13.
-We will notify the nominating organization of the award on October 5 and issue a public announcement in November.
+We will notify the nominating organization of the award on November 15 and issue a public announcement at the beginning of December.

 About Mignon Waterman

 Mignon Waterman devoted her life to public service.
 She served as a Montana State Senator for 12 years.
 During that time, she served on several public and mental health-focused committees and chaired the Children, Families, Health and Human Services Interim Committee.

 Outside her work as a senator, Mignon focused on helping improve behavioral health services for those with mental health needs.
 She was a founding member of the Helena Local Advisory Council for Mental Health and a Mental Health Oversight Advisory Council member.
 She was also a member of the Helena Mental Health Crisis Response Partnership Steering Committee and developed a mental health crisis system for Lewis & Clark and the surrounding counties.

 Mignon served on several boards throughout her career, including St. Peter’s Hospital Foundation Board of Directors, St. Peter’s Hospital Board of Directors Secretary-Treasury, Helena School District No. 1 Board of Trustees Chair, Montana School Boards Association President, the Montana Chamber of Commerce Board of Directors, and the Montana Healthcare Foundation Board of Trustees Secretary.